 People with adverse history appearing on their consumer reports can get an FSA medical loan without a credit check.
 IRS rules stipulate that employers offering an FSA must allow all employees to participate.

-In other words, employers cannot pull a copy of your credit report or review your FICO or Vantage score.
-They must accept all takers and cannot deny your request to make contributions.
+In other words, employers cannot pull a copy of your credit report or review your score.
+They must accept all takers and cannot deny your contribution request.

 However, do not confuse the “no credit check” requirement for guaranteed loan approval via an FSA.
 You must undergo a qualifying medical procedure for this to work (see above).

 In contrast, personal loans based on income, not credit, will charge hefty origination fees and sky-high interest rates if you qualify.
 However, patients with bad credit history rarely get approved.

 An FSA loan is the only medical financing alternative for people with 500 credit scores or worse.
 Where else can people with horrible credentials borrow up to $5,700 yearly while saving money on their taxes and the procedure?

 Lenders classify individuals with 500 credit scores as inferior loan candidates with high risks of future default and rarely approve these applications.

 For instance, bad credit loans with monthly payments are out of reach for patients with FICO scores in the 500 range.
 Meanwhile, you can get FSA medical financing through pre-certification.